 Dana Kort (Co-supervisors: Dr. C. Fuller, Dr. R. Free)

-Dana finished her Bachelor’s in Medicine in July 2014 at the University of Groningen.
+Dana finished her Bachelor’s in Medicine in July 2014 at University of Groningen.
 After working and wandering around the world for a year she started her medical rotations at Martini Hospital in Groningen.
 The second year she did her rotations in Deventer.
 For half a year she did a clinical internship, in a small, local hospital in Uganda.
 During these rotations she developed an interest in the Ear, Nose and Throat Department.
-She decided to dedicate her research internship to the early deafened late implanted cochlear implant users.
+She decided to dedicate her research internship to studying the early-deafened late-implanted cochlear implant users.